Brazil's spoiled meat scandal widens worldwide

 "The damage is done," wrote an editoral in the Folha de Sao Paulo, Brazil's most famous newspaper.
 "It is the duty of the federal police to complete [the investigation] with rigor and speed, which does not exempt the agriculture ministry from restoring...the confidence undermined in the federal inspection system."

---Julia Jones, Mark Thompson and Jethro Mullen contributed reporting to this article
+--Julia Jones, Mark Thompson, Serena Dong and Jethro Mullen contributed reporting to this article